aws-samples/eks-workshop/content/beginner/190_ocean/deploying_apps.md

 At this point Ocean will scale up to meet the demands of the deployments.
 You will notice that autoscaling happens fast, and instance sizes will be optimized for efficient bin packing of resources.
 We expect to see at least 3 instances:

- - Two instances from the `Dev Environment` launch specification, On-Demand and Spot.
+ - Two instances from the `Dev Environment` VNG, On-Demand and Spot.
- - One Spot instance from the `Test Environment` launch specification.
+ - One Spot instance from the `Test Environment` VNG.

 You can display your nodes with:
 ```